IrisBroadcast/irisbroadcast.github.io/README.md

 [About](README_ABOUT.md) - [Blog](README_BLOG.md)

+# Welcome
+IRIS Broadcast is a project founded in Sweden to publish Open Source software for professional radio broadcast.
+The IRIS Codec Call Monitor (CCM) is available for download on GitHub.com.

+CCM contains both a live overview of the current broadcasts in our SIP-based contribution network as well as a management platform and a discovery service frequently described as the “Active Phonebook”.
+The platform is used 24/7 producing over 2500 hours of live radio every month.

+The journey from our launch in May 2017 to the initial release of the software November 1st 2017 has been be covered on this website as well as on Twitter (@irisbroadcast).
+Now the journey continues – forming an open project, creating a dialog with our users and interacting to produce better software.

+Our solutions are based on the EBU and IETF standards and are built for national public radio to manage our external contribution platform.

 # THE SOFTWARE – IRIS CODEC CALL MONITOR

 The IRIS Broadcast Platform is a management software for live broadcast using ACIP-compatible codec equipment in a professional radio environment.
 A versatile and extensible solution based on many years of experience and thousands of hours of live radio produced.